lsprangers/lsprangers.github.io/docs/training_and_learning/EVALUATION_FRAMEWORKS.md

     - Precision@k measures the proportion of relevant items in the top $k$ results
     - Recall@k measures the proportion of relevant items retrieved in the top $k$ among the entire universe of relevant items
     - These are typically useful when you're interested in systems binary performance up to a specific $k$ cutoff point
-        - They don't care about ordering, and they only focus on top $k$ so we may not get the full picture
+        - They don't care about ordering, and they only focus on top $k$ so you may not get the full picture
 - Fraction of Concordant Pairs (FCP)
     - Evaluates relative ordering of pairs
     - Useful in scenarios where relative ordering, without actual $i-j = \text{diff}$ is useful, is preferred and critical